Wednesday, January 15, 2025

 Luke Bartolo (Drums), Noise Levels, 2025

 LUKE B: We occasionally had to pull out of shows either due to mental health or car accidents.
 In the last two years of the band, we actually had to cancel two separate shows because of two separate car accidents.
 The first was when Jo crashed her car at a roundabout in Penrith - she was understandably pretty shaken up so we all went back to my place to calm down and we watched The Commitments.
 The second time was the day after I finally got my P plates.
 I packed my drumkit into the car and felt so proud that I was actually driving myself to a show in the city for the first time.
 I got onto the M4 and there was this semi-trailer in the lane to my right.
-The truck merged into the lane behind me but didn't see my car at all - it clipped the back of my car and I spun around in front of the truck and it pushed me along the highway for 800 metres until the driver realised I was there and was able to stop.
+The truck merged into the lane behind me but didn't see me at all - it clipped the back of my car and I spun around in front of the truck and it pushed me along the highway for 800 metres until the driver realised I was there and was able to stop.
 Helicopters, fire engines, cops, tow trucks... the works.
 One of the firefighters told me that if I'd put my foot down on the brake while I was being pushed then the car would've flipped over.
 My car was a write-off and I didn't drive on the M4 for a long time after that.
 Maybe like three years.

 Luke Bartolo (Drums), Noise Levels, 2025